lukegriffiths/trampolines/README.md

 ## Labelling the data

 I used https://github.com/tzutalin/labelImg to label the data according to the YOLO formatting standard.

-For this, I cloned the repository and installed the dependencies into a separate, clean environment used only for labelling images.
+For this, I first cloned the repository and installed the dependencies into a *separate, clean environment* used only for labelling images.

-To start labelling, I opened the folder containing the images (/images in this case), changed type to YOLO, and used autosave and single class mode ('trampolines') to go faster and minimise mouse-clicks.
+To start labelling, I opened the folder containing the images (`/images` in this case), changed type to YOLO, and used autosave and single class mode ('trampolines') to go faster and minimise mouse-clicks.

-For YOLO, images need to be split into train and validation sets using the file structure below. /labels contains only text files as produced from labelImg, and /images contains only the images.
-If you follow create the folders as per the below structure, then the split_data.py script will perform a train-test-split taking the data in /images and putting in the correct folders of /data for you.
+For YOLO, images need to be split into train and validation sets using the file structure below. `/labels` contains only text files as produced from labelImg, and `/images` contains only the images.
+If you follow create the folders as per the below structure, then the `split_data.py` script will perform a train-test-split taking the data in `/images` and putting in the correct folders of `/data` for you.

     ├───data